mich-gamedev/stats-semester-project/README.md

 ![][image1]
 Source: https://howtomarketagame.com/benchmarks/

-Some games on steam have adult content tags, I plan to filter out all games with such tags since this is a school project.

 Because the database is from late 2024, there are chances that there’s trends I would only see from an up-to-date database, or that some trends are outdated.
 I could scrape my own data but this seems out of scope for the project, so I'm settling for this.

 On the technical side, I’m using an SQL Database, and I want to try to use some SQL features that R wouldn’t be able to handle as well.
 R has libraries for SQL for this.